 Like most physicians, most midwives are also independent contractors, and as such they do not fall under the protection of the Pay Equity Act, as employees do.
 To seek redress for gender discrimination, the Association of Ontario Midwives filed an application to the Human Rights Tribunal of Ontario (HRTO) in 2013.

 HRTO hearings began in June 2016, and the final evidence concluded in April 2017.
 In 2018, the HRTO issued an interim decision (PDF 364 KB) finding in favour of Ontario Midwives that the Ontario government is liable for discriminatory compensation-setting practices.
 This was followed by concrete and specific remedy orders (PDF, 612 KB) in February 2020 to end the discrimination.
 This decision was upheld (PDF, 755 KB) by Ontario's Divisional Court in response to government's application for a judicial review.
-The government has applied for, and been granted, a leave to appeal the Divisional Court decision at the Ontario Court of Appeals.
-The appeal date has not yet been set.
+The government later applied for, and was granted, a leave to appeal the Divisional Court decision at the Ontario Court of Appeals.
+The decision is still pending.

 Today, midwives continue to experience a significant gap.
-Even with the 20% HRTO-ordered adjustment of 20% as of April 1, 2020, there exists a $167,675 gap between midwifery earnings and the pay of CHC physicians.
+Even with the 20% HRTO-ordered adjustment of 20% as of April 1, 2020, there exists a $126,000 gap between the top level midwifery earnings and the entry level earnings of CHC physicians.

 The AOM and the MOH continue to work through a court-ordered facilitated process to implement remedies, both monetary and structural, to close the gender pay gap for midwives.
 This work is multifaceted and includes: